F51.01 – Primary insomnia

 Discover how to use F51.01 when diagnosing primary insomnia.
 Learn more about this sleep disorder and its symptoms.

-Fact Checked by Ericka Pingol.
+Fact Checked by Karina Jimenea.

 Use Code

-F51.01 Diagnosis Code: Primary insomnia
+F51.01 diagnosis code: Primary insomnia

 Primary insomnia is characterized by difficulty initiating or maintaining sleep or having non-restorative sleep for at least one month.
 Primary insomnia symptoms can cause significant distress or impairment in various areas of life, such as work, school, or social functioning.
 It is referred to as "primary" because it is not caused by any other medical condition, substance use, or mental disorder.